nginx/unit-docs/source/configuration.rst

 - :samp:`location` in :samp:`return` :ref:`actions <configuration-return>` to
   enable HTTP redirects.

+- :samp:`format` in the :ref:`access log <configuration-access-log>` to
+  customize Unit's log output.

 To reference a variable, prefix its name with the dollar sign character (:samp:`$`), optionally enclosing the name in curly brackets (:samp:`{}`) to